 Pregnancy: Fosfomycin crosses the placenta and may affect a developing baby if it is taken during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if fosfomycin passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
+Children:

 The safety and effectiveness of using this medication have not been established for children.